.png)

 How long will a small animal physio session take?

-How can I prepare for the session
+How can I prepare for the session?

 If we are attending your animal at home we require a calm quiet area away from distractions.
-If you have other animals that may be distracting during the session we ask that they are removed from the area
+If you have other animals that may be distracting during the session we ask that they are removed from the area.

-How many sessions will my pet need?
+How many sessions will my animal need?

 If your animal has shown aggressive tendencies in the past we would ask that you notify us prior to the session so we can complete an accurate risk assessment.